-Natasha Adair will undertake her third USA Basketball coaching assignment as an assistant coach for the 2019 USA Basketball Women's U19 World Cup Team.
+Natasha Adair served in her third USA Basketball coaching assignment as an assistant coach for the 2019 USA Basketball Women's U19 World Cup Team, which won a gold medal.

-Previously, Adair was as an assistant for the 2018 USA Women's U18 National Team, which she helped lead to a 6-0 record and a gold medal at the 2018 FIBA Americas U18 Championship, and she served as a court coach during the 2017 USA Basketball Women's U19 World Cup Team Trials.
+Previously, she was as an assistant for the 2018 USA Women's U18 National Team, which she helped lead to a 6-0 record and a gold medal at the 2018 FIBA Americas U18 Championship, and she served as a court coach during the 2017 USA Basketball Women's U19 World Cup Team Trials.
+She also spoke at the 2018 USA Basketball Las Vegas Coach Academy.

-Adair recently completed her second season as head coach at the University of Delaware (2017-18 to present), where she has compiled a 35-28 (.556) overall record.
+Adair is in the midst of her fourth season as head coach at the University of Delaware (2017-18 to present), where she had compiled a 47-45 record through the 2019-20 season.

 In 2018-19, the Blue Hens finished 16-15 overall and 11-7 in the Colonial Athletic Association.
 On Feb.
 1, Adair celebrated her 100th career win over William and Mary.